 - a bone marrow biopsy to check for cancer in the bone marrow

 Treatment for Hodgkin lymphoma is very effective for most kids.
-The choice of treatment is largely determined by staging, a way to categorize or classify patients according to how extensive the disease is at the time of diagnosis.
+The choice of treatment is largely determined by staging.
+Staging is a way to categorize or classify patients according to how extensive the disease is at the time of diagnosis.

 Treatment may involve radiation (the use of high-energy rays to shrink tumors and keep cancer cells from growing), chemotherapy (the use of highly potent medical drugs to kill cancer cells), or both, depending on the type and stage of the cancer as well as the age and overall health of the child.

-For children whose cancer comes back after treatment or who do not respond well to treatment, doctors may perform bone marrow or stem cell transplants to replace cells damaged by chemotherapy or radiation.
-These transplants involve taking the cells from bone marrow or blood (either taken from the patient or donated by another person) and transplanting them to the patient after chemotherapy treatment.
+For children whose cancer comes back after treatment or who do not respond well to treatment, doctors may do stem cell transplants (also called bone marrow transplants) to replace cells damaged by chemotherapy or radiation.
+These transplants involve taking the cells from bone marrow or blood (either taken from the patient or donated by another person) and transplanting them to the patient after chemo.
+There are also some very effective drugs that have helped improve the chances of a cure.

 Short-Term and Long-Term Side Effects